 Hon.
 Emmanuel Luis Agamah believes that Maxwell Lukutor can do anything to make him look bad in the eyes of the public, therefore he warned residents to be cautious.

-The DCE then ended his statement by saying, “progress is being made to bring the perpetrators to book by the security agencies.
+The DCE then ended his statement by saying, “Progress is being made to bring the perpetrators to book by the security agencies.
 Let’s give the police administration the necessary support to apprehend the perpetrators.
-I urge all citizens of South Tongu to remain calm and I assure that the assembly will support the police personnel to carry out their mandated duty.
+I urge all citizens of South Tongu to remain calm and I assure you that the assembly will support the police personnel to carry out their mandated duty.
 We have proposed to bear the cost of those hospitalized and those who suffered through the demonstration…”

 Listen to the audio below